 References should be numbered consecutively in the order in which they first appear in the text using superscript Arabic numerals in parentheses, e.g. ‘The conceptual difficulty of this approach has recently been highlighted(1,2)’.
 If a reference is cited more than once, the same number should be used each time.
 References cited only in tables and figure legends should be numbered in sequence from the last number used in the text and in the order of mention of the individual tables and figures in the text.

 Names and initials of authors of unpublished work should be given in the text as ‘unpublished results’ and not included in the References.
+References that have been published online only but not yet in an issue should include the online publication date and the Digital Object Identifier (doi) reference, as per the example below.

 Examples of correct forms of references are given below.